regisin/paregis.me/content/posts/fastapi-for-frontend-development/index.md

     Notice the `(env)` in front of the command line, that's how you know you are in the virtual environment.

 1. Install dependencies.
-This will all exist only in this folder because we are using `venv`:
+This will all exist only in this folder because we are using `venv` (jinja might be installed with fastapi):

     ```bash
     (env) potato % pip install "fastapi[all]"